 - Docker development environment to develop all you plugins without manual setup steps

-- CI/CD integration for automated code quality checks and release management (publish on wordpress.org or wherever you want)
+- CI/CD integration for automated code quality checks and integrated release management (e.g. for the wordpress.org repo)

-Seventh State Of The Art WordPress Theme development boilerplate
+7. State Of The Art WordPress Theme Development Boilerplate

-Also it is really up to date with the latest WordPress and OOP standards and it only takes you about 5 small command line inputs to get you set up and running.
+Plus, with this foundation, you're really up to date with current WordPress and OOP standards.
+You only need about five lines in your command prompt to get the boilerplate up and running.

 The build process is also easily maintainable and follows WordPress coding standards.

-Did you know that firstname.lastname@example.org is a valid e-mail address?
+Did you know that firstname.lastname@example.org is a valid email address?
 What about matthias\@\held@email@example.com?
-Or did you know that in some cultures personal names can include numbers?
+Or did you know that personal names can include numbers in some cultures?

 I learned more from these curated lists than most test cases could have ever taught me.
 A curated list of awesome falsehoods programmers believe in.
 So, it makes sense to expand and rethink your current developer mindset.